What it's like to be a lighthouse keeper

 Woodward and George survey the sea and sky from the lookout points.
 They use an anemometer to calculate wind speeds and monitor wave heights by looking at the waves' whitecaps, and where the sea has splashed on nearby rocks.

-The daily grind also involves maintaining the twelve buildings that make up Lennard Isle Lightstation.
+The daily grind also involves maintaining the twelve buildings that make up Lennard Island Lightstation.
 They include, of course, the tower, alongside three houses, a boathouse, radio room, engine room, a battery shed -- which controls the island's two wind turbines -- and a garden shed.

 “I think many people have romantic, 19th century ideas of lighthouses”